Join Us Upholding Conservative Principles

 In Opposition:

-Critics argue that it’s always easy to approve debt when you don’t have to pay for
+Critics argue that it’s always easy to approve debt when you don’t have to pay for it.
+Property owners, who may be a minority of voters, bear the financial burden through higher property taxes

-Bond approval should require broad consensus, not a narrow majority, to avoid
+Bond approval should require broad consensus, not a narrow majority, to avoid catastrophic financially irresponsible decisions.

 In support:

-A majority should be able to approve bonds for their local government to borrow
+Requiring one-third of voters to overrule the wishes of two thirds is undemocratic.
+A majority should be able to approve bonds for their local government to borrow money for affordable housing and infrastructure.

-It promotes local control, allowing communities to fund projects without relying as
+It promotes local control, allowing communities to fund projects without relying as heavily on state or federal funding.

 $ Raised against this Prop: $29.7 Million.
-Opponents: California Chamber of
+Opponents: California Chamber of Commerce, National Federation of Independent Businesses, Catalyst for Local Control

 $ Raised for this Prop: $ 5 million.
-Supporters: California State Building and
+Supporters: California State Building and Construction Trades Council, California Housing Partnership, California Labor Federation

 #6 -NO